Questions? Call or text.

 First some quick background.

-• ASHA for Android - Designed by Android to connect hearing aids to phones.
+• ASHA for Android: Specifically designed by Android to facilitate direct communication between hearing aids and phones.

 Which connection approach is best for Android users?